 The Best Coffee Shops In London

 Prufrock’s expert barista team have enough accolades to warrant a trophy shelf in the spacious, low-key shop off Leather Lane.
 ‘Best independent coffee shop in Europe’ is their latest title, with plenty more likely to follow.
 The winning formula?
-Zero pretension, meticulous customer service and serious love for the bean.
+According to an interview on the Daily Espresso, zero pretension, meticulous customer service and serious love for the bean.
 Whether you have a penchant for pourover, or want a wild card cup of joe picked out by connoisseurs, Prufrock’s the place.

 What to order: Prufrock’s bespoke espresso, the San Jeronimo Miramar from Guatemala, sourced with the help of long-term partners.

 Props to Kaffeine for staying fresh in the coffee game for so long.
 This pint-sized pitstop off Oxford Street is around a decade old, and trade has barely let up since day dot.
 One of the earliest patrons of Square Mile roasters, expect a stellar selection of espresso drinks with exciting guest brews showcased at weekends.
 You can’t go wrong with a slice of toasted banana bread and a slick of Lescure butter either.

 What to order: Despite its Antipodean roots, Kaffeine does the best cortado outside of Spain, but the almond flat white is pretty life-changing too.